 - a.
-A student transferring from another University to register for a UWI degree will have to do a minimum of two years of full-time study (60 credits). - b.
-Unless Departments already have a record of the particular courses, course outlines are to be submitted for Departments to make an assessment.
-Any course approved by Departments will earn students credit exemption from UWI equivalent courses-up to the limit indicated by (a) above. - c.
+A student transferring from another University to register for a UWI degree will have to do a minimum of two years of full-time study (60 credits) to satisfy the residency requirement. - b.
+Requests for exemption must be made via the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS).
+For courses not on our approved listing students will be advised to submit course outlines to the Faculty Office to determine equivalency.
+Any course approved will earn students exemption with credit from UWI equivalent courses up to the limit indicated by (a) above. - c.
 Exemptions only may be granted for any course(s) in excess of limit indicated.